sellalab/PolygenicAdaptation1D/README.md

 ### Other files

 read\_data.py contains the three classes to read statistics recorded from both population and trajectory simulations.
 You may find these classes useful for reading simulation results saved in the HASH\_ID\_pD results files.
 Use dataClassFullSims if the simulation results in HASH\_ID\_pD were generated from population simulations.
 Use dataClassTraj if the simulation results in HASH\_ID\_pD were generated from trajectory simulations.
-And use dataClassif HASH\_ID\_pD contains results generated from both population and trajectory simulations.
+And use dataClass if HASH\_ID\_pD contains results generated from both population and trajectory simulations.

 record\_stats.py contains the class used to record statistics collected from both population and trajectory simulations